MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

     Then press *enter* to run the script that forms a connection between Content Understanding and the deployed models in your profile.

 1. Next, let's analyze our content using the prebuilt-invoice analyzer to extract structured data from an invoice document.
-We will analyze the same document as we did with the portal earlier in the exercise from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/content-understanding/contoso-invoice-1.pdf`.
+We will analyze the same document as we did with the portal earlier: `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/content-understanding/contoso-invoice-1.pdf`.

 1. From the VS Code file explorer, open the **extract-data.sh** file.
 Note where variables for your project endpoint and key are included in the script.
 Identify where the *document url* is included in the inputs.
 The script should look similar to this: